trevorwslee/TFTImageShow/README.md

 #define WIFI_PASSWORD       "your-wifi-password"
 ```

-With proper WiFi setup, the microcontroller board will connect to DumbDisplay Android app using WiFi.
+With these macros for accessing your WiFi, the microcontroller board will connect to DumbDisplay Android app using WiFi.

-If you do not want to use WiFi, simply don't provide the macros `WIFI_SSID` and `WIFI_PASSWORD`.
+If you do not want to use WiFi, simply don't provide them.
 In such a case, connection to DumbDisplay Android app is assumed to be using serial UART (slower) via an OTG adapter.
 Please refer to the above mentioned post -- [Blink Test With Virtual Display, DumbDisplay](https://www.instructables.com/Blink-Test-With-Virtual-Display-DumbDisplay/)

+# The Sketch

 The sketch of the project is `tft_image_show/tft_image_show.ino`.
 You can [easily] customize some aspects of the sketch